 You can also watch my Elemental Diet video diary I made in the hope to share my experience of what it is actually like to do it.

 How I Got SIBO

-If you read my recent post, What’s Wrong With My Stomach?
+If you read my recent post What’s Wrong With My Stomach?
 I have SIBO, you’ll know it has been far from easy over the last couple of years for me.
-After getting food poisoning (as my gut naturopath reckons), I started to to get the most painful and bloated stomach a couple of months later.The dreaded before and now pictures
+After getting food poisoning, I started to to get the most painful and bloated stomach a couple of months later.

-Fast forward 2.5 years and after going to see various doctors, having loads of tests and trying various diets, I finally got a diagnosis called SIBO (small intestine bacterial overgrowth) after paying $220 and ordering an online SIBO test kit here (I was told to order the Lactose only test kit).
+Fast forward 2.5 years and after going to see various doctors, having loads of tests and trying various diets, I finally got a diagnosis called SIBO which is short for Small Intestine Bacterial Overgrowth.
+I paid $220 and ordered an online SIBO test kit (I was told to order the Lactose only test kit).